This guide is for Shaka Kits purchased after Nov 24th, 2021.

-- All kits will include high-quality MP JET ball links and servo clevises to ensure the precise controls.
+- All kits will include high-quality MP JET ball links and servo clevises to ensure precise controls.

-- The Fuse now designed to be electric first with an optional balsa nose cone.
-Now you can choose, to put the motor in front, or just install the “filler” and shape the nose to an accurate aerodynamic shape.
+- The Fuse is now designed to be electric first with an optional balsa nose cone.
+Now you can choose, put the motor in front, or just install the “filler” and shape the nose to an accurate aerodynamic shape.

 - The thrust is offset to 2° right and 3° down which contributes to the rail-straight launches under power.